University Policy 12110

 3.3 Timely Warning

-A communication triggered when a crime is reported and the University determines there is a continuing threat to faculty, staff, students, or visitors.
-Crime reports often do not require immediate notice (an Emergency Notification), but are released once the pertinent information is available (See University Policy 12090 – Timely Warning for Crime Prevention) if a notice is deemed necessary.
+A communication triggered when a Clery Act crime is reported and the University determines there is a continuing threat to faculty, staff, students, or visitors.
+Clery Act crime reports often do not require immediate notice (an Emergency Notification) but are released once the pertinent information is available (See University Policy 12090 – Timely Warning for Crime Prevention) if a notice is deemed necessary.

 4. Emergency Notification Procedures

 a.
-The University will issue an Emergency Notification upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty, staff, and/or visitors occurring on campus.
+The University will issue an Emergency Notification upon confirming a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, faculty, staff, and/or visitors.
 If a threat is not immediate and involves a crime, the University may follow its Timely Warning procedures in University Policy 12090 (Timely Warning for Crime Prevention).

 b.
-The only reason the University would not immediately issue an Emergency Notification for a confirmed emergency is if doing so would compromise the efforts to assist a victim, contain the emergency, respond to the emergency, or to otherwise mitigate the emergency.
+The University will not immediately issue an Emergency Notification for a confirmed emergency if doing so would compromise the efforts to assist a victim, contain the emergency, respond to the emergency, or otherwise mitigate the emergency.

 c.
 Confirmation that there is a significant emergency or dangerous situation is achieved when subject matter experts working from credible sources confirm an emergency with one of the individuals listed in Section 4.2.
-Subject matter experts include but are not limited to local law enforcement, Emergency Management, and the National Weather Service.
+Subject matter experts include but are not limited to local emergency services, Emergency Management, and the National Weather Service.

 d.
 The following list of situations, or similar circumstances, could require an Emergency Notification:

-• A potential life-threatening situation on the campus (active shooter or bomb threat)
+- A potential life-threatening situation on campus (active shooter or bomb threat)

 a.
 The Department of Public Safety will determine the content of the Emergency Notification by assessing the situation and, if appropriate, selecting the relevant pre-approved template message for the Emergency Notification or drafting a message specific to the situation.

 b.
-Some of the following factors could influence the content of the final message: armed suspects, bomb threat, fire, Hazmat incidence, shooting, street closure, or weather-related closure of the University.
+The following factors could influence the content of the final message: armed suspects, bomb threat, fire, Hazmat incident, shooting, street closure, or weather-related closure of the University.

 c.
 Names of victims, if any, will be treated as confidential and withheld.

 a.
-The Department of Public Safety Dispatch will send Emergency Notifications through BroncoAlert or other communication vehicles.
-Please read the Emergency Operations Plan for the latest communication procedures.
+The Department of Public Safety will send Emergency Notifications through BroncoAlert or other communication vehicles.

-The Department of Public Safety will determine the appropriate segment (or segments) of the campus community to receive a notification based on which segments of the University population need information about the Emergency.
+c.
+The Department of Public Safety will determine the appropriate segment (or segments) of the campus community to receive the Emergency Notification based on which segments of the University population need information about the emergency.
 Generally, the University will send the entire campus community an Emergency Notification.
-If sending the notification to some members of the campus community and not others becomes necessary, these factors will be considered: type of emergency, location of emergency, or the possibility the emergency will become more dangerous.
+If sending the notification to some members of the campus community and not others becomes necessary, these factors will be considered: type of emergency, location of emergency, or the possibility that the emergency will become more dangerous.

 a.
 Emergency Notification status updates will be made when new information or instructions are available.

 b.
 An “All Clear” notification indicates the emergency situation has been contained.
-All Clear notifications must be approved by the current Incident Commander on-scene at the incident.
+All Clear notifications must be approved by the current Incident Commander.

 Revision History